yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 ### --table-list

-Comma-separated list of the tables for which data is exported.
+Comma-separated list of the tables for which data needs to be migrated.
 Do not use in conjunction with [--exclude-table-list](#exclude-table-list).

 ### --exclude-table-list

-Comma-separated list of tables to exclude while exporting data.
+Comma-separated list of tables to exclude while migrating data.

+{{< note title="Note" >}}

+For `export data` command, the list of table names passed in the `--table-list` and `--exclude-table-list` are, by default, case insensitive.
+Enclose each name in double quotes to make it case sensitive.

+For `import data` command, the list of table names passed in the `--table-list` and `--exclude-table-list` are, by default, case sensitive.
+You don't need to enclose them in double quotes.

+{{< /note >}}

 ### --send-diagnostics